Asbestos on Minesweepers

 In contrast to prior steel-hulled minesweepers that served in World War II, these new ships were smaller and constructed mostly of wood with bronze and non-magnetic stainless steel fittings to minimize their magnetic signature.
 All of the 1950s-era minesweepers were first equipped with UQS-1 mine-locating sonar, which were later upgraded to SQQ-14 sonar.

 The current outlook for present and future minesweepers is bleak.
-During the past decade, the U.S. Navy has dramatically decreased its minesweeper force, leaving only the Avenger-class ships to perform the once highly important duties.
-Consequently, the last minesweeper class may eventually be replaced by new littoral combat ships, which will be supplied with mine countermeasure equipment as a part of their interchangeable mission gear.
+In the past 10 years, the U.S. Navy has reduced its number of minesweepers and now only uses Avenger-class ships for these essential duties.
+Soon, these ships might be replaced by new littoral combat ships that can also help with mine countermeasures as part of their mission gear.